-- 320 Another possible driver for rock fall activity could be formation of sheeting joints in response to paraglacial stress field adjustment after deglaciation (Grämiger et al., 2017; McColl, 2012; McColl and Draebing, 2019).
-However, we consider this mechanism as unlikely to explain the differences in the denudation pattern because: 1) Suitable rockwall-parallel joints are only present in the NW (C2; Fig. 5), where they show a spacing of m to tens of meters.
-2) The last possible glaciation was the LGM deglaciation period in the NW and the Younger Dryas in the SW, which would imply a response time of 9 ka or - 325 longer for sheeting joints to form.
-3) Furthermore, the response time of stress release through sheeting depends on the rock quality (McColl, 2012).
-In highly fractured rock, as is the case for the limestone at Mt.
-Eiger, stress release should occur shortly after or during the deglaciation (McColl 2012; McColl and Draebing, 2019).
-The general likeliness of sheeting joints to form also depends on the pre-existing fracture density, where a high fracture density (as is the case at Mt.
-Eiger) better accommodates stresses during glaciation and deglaciation, which in turn hinders sheeting joints to form (McColl 2012).
-In - 330 summary, a reconfiguration of paraglacial stress might have been an important factor during the deglaciation and shortly thereafter, but we consider it unlikely as driving condition for the high-frequency release of cm- to dm-sized pieces of bedrock that we currently observe.
-As will be elaborated in the next sections, we rather relate the differences in denudation rates across the Eiger to the spatial pattern of frost cracking processes, which appears to be controlled by local insolation and temperature conditions.
+Another possible driver for rock fall activity could be the formation of sheeting joints in response to paraglacial stress field adjustment after deglaciation (Grämiger et al., 2017; McColl, 2012; McColl and Draebing, 2019).
+However, we regard this mechanism as unlikely to explain the differences in the denudation pattern because (1) suitable rockwall-parallel joints are only present in the northwest (C2; Fig. 5), where they show a spacing of meters to tens of meters.
+(2) The last possible glaciation was the LGM deglaciation period in the northwest and the Younger Dryas in the southwest, which would imply a response time of 9 kyr or longer for sheeting joints to form.
+(3) Furthermore, the response time of stress release through sheeting depends on the rock quality (McColl, 2012).
+In highly fractured rock, as is the case for the limestones at the Eiger, stress release should occur shortly after or during the deglaciation (Mc-Coll 2012; McColl and Draebing, 2019).
+The general likeliness of sheeting joints to form also depends on the preexisting fracture density, where a high fracture density (as is the case at the Eiger) better accommodates stresses during glaciation and deglaciation, which in turn hinders sheeting joints to form (McColl, 2012).
+In summary, a reconfiguration of paraglacial stress might have been an important factor during the deglaciation and shortly thereafter, but we consider it unlikely as driving condition for the high-frequency release of centimeter- to decimeter-sized pieces of bedrock that we currently observe.
+As will be elaborated in the next sections, we instead relate the differences in denudation rates across the Eiger to the spatial pattern of frost cracking processes, which appears to be controlled by local insolation and temperature conditions.

-335 5.3 Rockwall temperature conditions and rock fracturing processes efficiency
+5.3 Rockwall temperature conditions and rock fracturing process efficiency